elisabedisheshaberidze-lang/final-project-Elisabed-sheshaberidze/README.md

-Final Project - Elisabed Sheshaberidze
+Final Project – Elisabed Sheshaberidze

-This is my very first web development project!
-I completed a 3-month HTML/CSS course three years ago, and this project is my first attempt at applying what I learned.
+This is my first web development project!
+I learned HTML and CSS in a 3-month course three years ago, and this project is my first real attempt to use what I learned.
-The project includes basic HTML structure and CSS styling to create a simple web page.

-Features
+What I Did
-- HTML page structure with headings, paragraphs, and lists
-- Basic CSS styling including colors, fonts, and layout
+Made a webpage with headings, paragraphs, and lists Styled it with colors, fonts, and layout
-- Simple responsive design (optional)
+Added simple responsive design for smaller screens Added hover effects for buttons and cards

 Notes
-- This project was forked from my other GitHub account.
-- Since this is my first project, it’s a learning experience and there might be improvements I can make in the future.
+This project is a learning experience, so it’s not perfect Images must be in the images folder to display correctly I learned a lot about HTML structure, CSS layout, and making pages responsive